Recently updated on August 16th, 2023 at 12:13 pm

 Here’s the rule of thumb to memorize:

 You only have a little more than a third of True Position in each dimension for your plus/minus tolerance.
 About 35% to be more exact.

 Now you may have heard people say that GD&T actually lets us use looser tolerances so parts are cheaper to make.
 This diagram makes that clear.
 If we can only use plus/minus tolerancing, all we can do is use the square, which is forcing us to a smaller area in which our actual hole center must fit: the area of the yellow square is certainly less than the red circle.
 In fact, it is quite a bit less.

-Because we have to hit a larger error with GD&T’s True Position concept, it’s easier.
-Look at it this way–the 4 areas of the True Position Tolerance Zone that are outside the plus minus tolerance zone make it clear that there are places where one of the two plus/minus tolerenaces could be broken and the feature would still be within tolerance!
+Because we are allowed to hit a larger position deviation with GD&T’s True Position concept, it’s easier.
+Look at it this way–the 4 areas of the True Position Tolerance Zone that are outside the plus minus tolerance zone make it clear that there are places where one of the two plus/minus tolerenaces could be broken and the feature would still be within true position tolerance!

 Using a circular tolerance zone instead of a square one also makes more sense if you think about it.
 Why are we trying to hit that area?
 Perhaps because we want a round pin to fit in a round hole.
 Why then would squares have anything to do with it?
 GD&T just makes better geometric sense too.

 True Position is More Work to Measure (Unless You Have a CMM or Probe)